majdkt/prog3/Nites.md

 Problems to solve:
 - If uploader exisits, ask if you want to add files to its name.
-  ( Maybe like, show users list to choose the uploader or create a new one)
+  ( Maybe like, show users list to choose the uploader or create a new one) [DONE]
-- create mode for existing uploader and for new uploader

 New: